tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

 - get group number of us using received packet's `unique id`.
-- get the group number of the peer us which is in the packet's `group number(local)`.
+- get the group number of the sender which is in the packet's `group number(local)`.
 - if the peer is already online then
     - return.
 - else
-    - if the number of close connected peers are zero or the peer is the one we are introducing to conference
+    - if the number of close connected peers are zero or the sender of this packet is the one we are introducing to conference
         - send `peer query packet`.
     - send `peer online packet` using net crypto.
-    - set the status of peer to online.
+    - set the status of sender to online.
-    - if the peer is the one who we are introducing
+    - if the sender is the one who we are introducing
         - send new peer message to all of the group members.
     - send ping.